Travel in Austria

 VIEWS

-The Albertina (the gallery/museum) is located in the first district of Vienna, right next to the Hofburg Palace gardens and the city’s Opera House.
+The Albertina is located in the first district of Vienna, right next to the Hofburg Palace gardens and the city’s Opera House.
 As soon as you arrive in the area where the Albertina is located, you will feel like you are stepping back in time to the glorious days of the Austrian Empire.
 At the foot of the museum is Albertina Square, where coachmen stand leisurely with their horse-drawn carriages.
 The square is bustling with Viennese coffee houses and, of course, surrounded by magnificent historical buildings.
 If you are an art lover, the Albertina is the place for you!
-You can combine a visit to this gallery with a visit to the equally impressive Kunsthistorisches Museum (Museum of Art History).
+You can combine a visit to this gallery with a visit to the equally impressive Museum of Art History.
 At the end of your visit to the gallery, you can dine at the Albertina’s prestigious restaurant, called Do&Co.

 In this article, you can read about the palace that houses the gallery/museum, the collections on display, and Albertina Square with its attractions.